marcelo-ochoa/sqlcl-docker-extension/README.md

 - Password: tiger

 the extension have a persistent history of command, if you choose exit and start again SQLcl Docker Extension just use cursor up and down to navigate on history entries.

-### Knowns caveats

-For some reasons that I don't know if you are using SQLcl Docker Desktop Extension and want to switch to another extension such as Disk Usage by clicking at left side pane Extensions (Beta) -> Disk Usage main windows focus still at SQLcl Extension, as a workaround just click on some left main pane options such as Home or Containers and go back to the desire extension.
-This problem is visible also when using Logs Explorer and the extension is showing a lot of logs.